Trip Adler

-John R. "Trip" Adler III is an American tech executive who has served as the chief executive officer (CEO) of Created by Humans since 2024.
-Previously, he co-founded Scribd in 2007, where he seved as the CEO until 2023.
+John R. "Trip" Adler III is an American tech executive who has been the chief executive officer (CEO) of Created by Humans since 2024.
+He co-founded Scribd in 2007, and was the CEO until 2023.

 Early life and education

 Adler grew up in Palo Alto, California and attended Gunn High School.
 He graduated from Harvard University with a biophysics degree.
 His father, John R. Adler, is a neurosurgeon at Stanford University and also an entrepreneur.

 Career

 After graduating from Harvard, Adler contemplated starting various online ventures, including a ride-sharing service, a Craigslist-type site for colleges called Hulist, a call center called 1-800-ASKTRIP, and a social media site called "Rate your happiness."

 Adler received inspiration for Scribd from a conversation with his father, who had difficulty publishing an academic paper in a medical journal.
 Adler then built Scribd with Jared Friedman, a fellow Harvard student, and they attended Y Combinator in the summer of 2006.
 Scribd was launched from a San Francisco apartment in March 2007.

 In 2024, Adler co-founded Created by Humans.